 However, this high level of automated motion control often comes with a high cost.

-In manual probe stations, the movement of both the stage and probes are controlled by analogue mechanisms such as micrometre heads.
-The main benefit of manual probe stations are their simplicity, versatility and low cost.
+In manual probe stations, the movement of both the stage and probes are controlled by analog mechanisms such as micrometer heads.
+The main benefits of manual probe stations are their simplicity, versatility and low cost.

-A good rule of thumb is that probe movement resolution to be at least half of the smallest dimension of your contact pad or your sample to be probed.
-For example, if your pad has a 50 x 100 µm area, you will need a system which has 25 µm axes resolution in at least one axes.
+A good rule of thumb is that the probe movement resolution should be at least half of the smallest dimension of your contact pad or probing area For example, if your pad has a 50 x 100 µm area, you will need a system which has 25 µm axes resolution in at least one axes.
 You will also need a probe tip of less than 25 µm tip diameter.

-With the Ossila Probe Station, the stage has 25 mm trevel range in the X,Y and 10 mm in Z direction with 0.1 mm resolution for coarse sample positioning.
+The Ossila Probe Station stage has 25 mm travel range in the X,Y axes and 10 mm in Z axes with 0.1 mm resolution.
+Stage movement is used for coarse sample positioning.
 While Ossila Micromanipulators have fine pitch resolution up to ~5 µm for finer probe positioning.

 Choosing Chucks and Stages For Your Station